dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 **What app did Janice have open the last time she ran the "screenshot app"?**

-This task is straight forward.
+This task is straightforward.
 Included in the zip file for the sherlock is a series of 4 image files.
 Looking at the sequence of images we can see that the user had the `Solitaire` app open the last time she ran the malware.

 ![Task 10 Screenshot 01](img/Loggy%20_HTB-Sherlocks_-1742393597149.webp)